-That might have worked 30 years ago when mats were made of oak, were true to size, and had no defects.
+That approach might have worked 30 years ago when mats were made of oak, were true to size, and had no defects.

 It doesn’t work now: Most mats are made of many different species, they’re thinner than advertised, and defects abound.